Minangkabau people: Notable Minangkabau

 The Minangkabau are famous for their dedication to knowledge, as well as the widespread diaspora of their men throughout southeast Asia, the result being that Minangs have been disproportionately represented in positions of economic and political power throughout the region.
-The co-founder of the Republic of Indonesia, Mohammad Hatta, was a Minang, as were the first President of Singapore, Yusof bin Ishak, and the first Supreme Head of State or Yang di-Pertuan Agong of Malaysia, Tuanku Abdul Rahman.
+The co-founder of the Republic of Indonesia, Mohammad Hatta, was a Minang, as were the first President of Singapore, Yusof Ishak, and the first Supreme Head of State or Yang di-Pertuan Agong of Malaysia, Tuanku Abdul Rahman.

 The Minangkabau are known as a society that places top priority in high education and thus they are widespread across Indonesia and foreign countries in a variety of professions and expertise such as politicians, writers, scholars, teachers, journalists, and businesspeople.
 Outside West Sumatra, they are mostly an urban people, forming part of expanding Indonesia's middle-class.
 Based on a relatively small population, Minangkabau is one of the most successful.
 According to Tempo magazine (2000 New Year special edition), six of the top ten most influential Indonesians of the 20th century were Minang.
 Three out of the four Indonesian founding fathers are Minangkabau people.

 Many people of Minangkabau descent have held prominent positions in the Indonesian and Malay nationalist movements.
 In 1920–1960, the political leadership in Indonesian was replete with Minangkabau people, such as Mohammad Hatta a former Indonesian government prime minister and vice-president, Agus Salim a former Indonesian government minister, Tan Malaka international communist leader and founder of PARI and Murba, Sutan Sjahrir a former Indonesian government prime minister and founder of Socialist Party of Indonesia, Muhammad Natsir a former Indonesian government prime minister and founder of Masyumi, Assaat a former Indonesian president, and Abdul Halim a former Indonesian government prime minister.
 During the liberal democracy era, Minangkabau politician dominated Indonesian parliament and cabinets.
 They were diversely affiliated to all of the existing factions, such as Islamist, nationalist, socialist and communist.

 Minangkabau writers and journalists have made significant contributions to modern Indonesian literature.
 These include authors Marah Roesli, Abdul Muis, Sutan Takdir Alisjahbana, Idrus, Hamka, and Ali Akbar Navis; poets Muhammad Yamin, Chairil Anwar, and Taufik Ismail; and journalists Djamaluddin Adinegoro, Rosihan Anwar, and Ani Idrus.
 Many prominent Indonesian novels were written by Minangkabau writers and later influenced the development of modern Indonesian language.